-In Hungary, the concept of a 'safe third country' was introduced into the Hungarian asylum procedure by the 2010 amendment to the Act on Asylum.
-The legal approach adopted was that the concept should be applied on a case-by-case basis rather than on the basis of a legally mandated national list of safe third countries.
-As discussed in the previous chapter, in 2015, Hungary amended its Act on Asylum by issuing a list of 'safe third countries.'
-Based on the amendment, the asylum authorities must refuse as inadmissible all asylum claims lodged by applicants who came through a 'safe third country' since the applicant could have applied for protection there.
-The Hungarian asylum claims lodged by applicants who came through a 'safe third country' since the applicant could have applied for protection there.
+In Hungary, the concept of a 'safe third country' was introduced into the Hungarian asylum procedure by the 2010 amendment to the Act on Asylum.658 The legal approach adopted was that the concept should be applied on a case-by-case basis, rather than on the basis of a legally mandated national list of safe third countries.659 As discussed in the previous chapter, in 2015, Hungary amended its Act on Asylum by issuing a list of 'safe third countries.660 Based on the amendment, the asylum authorities must refuse as inadmissible all asylum claims lodged by applicants who came through a 'safe third country' since the applicant could have applied for protection there.661

-Therefore, if an asylum seeker reaches Hungary by travelling through Serbia, then his/her claim can be rejected in the admissibility procedure without being referred to the in-merit procedure, and the applicant can be returned to Serbia, as Serbia is regarded as a 'safe third country' and 'safe transit country' by the Hungarian authorities.
-The fact that over 99% of asylum seekers entered Hungary in the years 2015-16 from the Serbian-
+Therefore, if an asylum seeker reached Hungary by travelling through Serbia, then his/her claim can be rejected in the admissibility procedure, without being referred to the in-merit procedure, and the applicant can be returned to Serbia, as Serbia is regarded a 'safe third country' and 'safe transit country' by the Hungarian authorities.
+As over 99% of asylum seekers enter Hungary at the Serbian-Hungarian border section, this will indicate the quasi-automatic rejection at first glance of over 99% of asylum claims, without any consideration of protection needs.
+662